CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 > This is also how I get familiar in Vocaloid 😂

-## Conclusion
+## Summary

 Basically, you have two options to get familiar with Vocaloid.
 You can either listen famous Vocaloid songs in a priorities way, or you can play music games.
 Of course, you can combine both of ways together if you want.

 That's all for this post.
 I hope you enjoy reading it and find it helpful.
-If you have any questions or suggestions, please leave a comment below, or hit the `report issue` link below to leave a post in the GitHub Discussions of this blog.
+If you have any questions or suggestions, please leave a comment below, or hit the "Report issue" link below to leave a comment in the GitHub Discussions.
 Any feedback is welcome.